lbr-stack/pid/README.md

 # pid

-PID controller implementation in C++.
+A Proportional–Integral–Derivative controller (PID) controller implementation in C++.
+See [here](https://en.wikipedia.org/wiki/PID_controller) for more details on PID controllers.

 # Build